syncfusion-content/maui-docs/MAUI/Maps/custom-shape.md

 # Custom shapes in .NET MAUI Maps (SfMaps)

-The [MAUI Maps](https://www.syncfusion.com/maui-controls/maui-maps) control allows you to render any custom shape to make a map look like building infrastructure, a sports stadium, plane or bus seat arrangements, and more using the [`Geometry`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_Geometry) property.
+The [.NET MAUI Maps](https://www.syncfusion.com/maui-controls/maui-maps) control allows you to render any custom shape to make a map look like building infrastructure, a sports stadium, plane or bus seat arrangements, and more using the [`Geometry`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_Geometry) property.
 {% tabs %}

 {% highlight XAML %}